Szczygiel29/Szczygiel29/README.md

 I'm Jakub Szczygieł, a Full-Stack Developer with a passion for building innovative software solutions.
 With a strong foundation in both front-end and back-end development, I'm committed to delivering high-quality products in a dynamic team environment.

+As the creator and founder of StoryCraftAI — an AI-powered platform that generates personalized children’s stories based on a single uploaded photo.
+I focus on combining engineering, creativity, and product thinking to build seamless digital experiences.

 📘 StoryCraftAI — Personalized AI-Generated Children's Stories

 A production-ready web application that allows parents to create fully personalized children’s stories using AI.
 Users upload a photo, choose a theme, and the system automatically generates illustrations, narrative text, and a downloadable PDF.
 Built with React, Vite, AWS, Java, Spring Boot, Stripe, and OpenAI APIs.